-When starting with a new lead generation campaign, we know that this is not realistic.
+When starting with a new lead generation campaign, we know this is unrealistic.

 Joe will need a “runway” of 3 to 6 months to make a lead generation campaign work.

-Moreover, we also need to factor in the fact that the house may not be show-ready.
+Moreover, we must also consider that the house may not be show-ready.
 So let’s add an additional month.

 Considering all this, the seller lead generation campaign may start working in month six.
 Still, he cannot begin selling until month seven.

-So, in these five months, he needs to sell 3.43 houses per month to reach the income goal.
+So, in these five months, he has to sell 3.43 houses per month to reach the income goal.

 In other words, he needs to make the seller lead generation campaign work so that he gets enough leads from month seven onward and can start selling houses in month eight.

-The campaign should thus aim for 3.43 house sales per month right from the start.
+Thus, the campaign should aim for 3.43 monthly house sales from the start.